 Tonya Turks is from DeKalb County Georgia and a graduate of Tucker High School.
 She obtained her BS in Sociology from the State University of West GA.
 She later obtained a Masters in Science in Justice Administration from the University of Phoenix.
 Her expertise includes Juvenile Justice, Social Services, and the Criminal Justice System.
 Tonya has spent several years mentoring and empowering youth throughout the Metro Atlanta area.
 She has also served on several community boards and volunteered with several agencies throughout the states of Georgia and North Carolina.
 In addition, Tonya has also served as youth leader for different ministries throughout Atlanta.
 She has volunteered with Enchanted Closet since 2012.
 Tonya is dedicated to continue serving and making a difference in the life of every youth she encounters.

-Adonica Starke-Melson is an Associate at Greenberg Traurig, LLP in the Atlanta, Georgia office.
+Adonica Starke-Melson is an Associate at Littler Mendelson, P.C. in Atlanta, Georgia.
 She focuses her practice on labor and employment matters.
 Adonica represents employers in single-plaintiff, collective and class action litigation involving race, sex, color, disability, age discrimination and harassment; wrongful termination; retaliation; FLSA and state wage and hour law matters; unfair labor practices; and restricted covenants litigation.
 Adonica’s practice extends to both state and federal law in a variety of different industries.